APPOINTMENTS AND CANCELLATIONS:

 AFTER HOURS POLICY AND EMERGENCIES:

-My typical “office hours” are Monday-Thursday 8am-7pm and Fridays 8am-5pm.
+My typical “office hours” are Monday-Thursday 8am-7pm.
 I request that you respect these hours and refrain from calling and/or texting outside of these hours.
 In regard to emergency situations, please understand that I will do everything to help in these situations.
-However, if you a threat to yourself or others, it is your responsibility to contact 911 or contact your nearest emergency room.
-If you need to contact me between sessions, please leave a message on my voice mail.
+However, if you are a threat to yourself or others, it is your responsibility to contact 911 or contact your nearest emergency room.
+If you need to contact me between sessions, please leave a message on my voice mail or send a text if you are comfortable doing so.
+However, please understand that I cannot guarantee confidentiality when communicating via text or other electronic forms of communication.
 I am often not immediately available; however, I will attempt to return your call within 24 hours.

 SOCIAL MEDIA AND TELECOMMUNICATION: